YimingZhao-art/HKU-COMP2113-Spring21/README.md

    - Water, fire, grass form a countering circle, while neatral keeps same facing any atrribute.
    - There are `4` wild creatures, one of which is the `Boss`.
    - Winning boss then you will `win` the game.

+2. Features

+   a.
+Wizard management system (using arrays and strings to store current status information)
+   b.
+Randomized battle system (randomization of damage and opponents encountered) (The information of each battle is generated at the beginning of the battle and disappears       after the end)
+   c.
+Boss battle (the information of each battle is generated at the beginning of the battle and disappears after the end)
+   d.
+Mini game (content will come from different cpp and h files) (the information of each game is generated at the beginning of the game and disappears after the end)
+   e.
+Menu interface (different functions will come from different cpp, h files)